jmlcas/install-docker/README.md

 Requirements

-    Ubuntu 22.04 or higher
     Internet connection to download Docker packages
     Root or sudo privileges to install packages

 Installation Steps

-    Open a terminal on your Ubuntu machine.
     Copy the script into a new .sh file, for example install_docker.sh.
     Give the script execute permissions: